Adult Degree Transfer Students

 Applying to Seton Hill as an Adult Degree Program Transfer Student

-The Adult Degree Program is designed for adults who wish to earn and undergraduate degree while working or managing other full-time personal and professional responsibilities.
-Adult Degree Program students have the option to take classes on evenings or Saturdays during short eight-week-long sessions.
+Seton Hill's Adult Degree Program is designed for adults who wish to earn an undergraduate degree while working or managing other full-time personal and professional responsibilities.
+As an Adult Degree Program student you have the option to take classes on evenings or online during short eight-week-long sessions.
 Financial aid, employer reimbursement, preferred employer discounts and credits for prior learning are available.

 If you are interested in enrolling Seton Hill's Adult Degree Program and have already earned college credits at a post-secondary institution after graduating from high school or earning a GED, then you are considered a transfer student.
 To apply you must provide: